 Perhaps the most captivating aspect of adularescence is its appearance of motion.
 The misty light seems to roll across the gem’s surface as you change the viewing angle.

 Other feldspar minerals can also show adularescence.
 One is a labradorite feldspar found mainly in Labrador, Canada.
-Another labradorite—found in Madagascar—has a multicoloured adularescence over a light bodycolour.
+Another labradorite—found in Madagascar—has a multicolored adularescence over a light bodycolor.
 It’s known in the trade as rainbow moonstone, despite the fact that it’s actually a variety of labradorite rather than orthoclase.